Holographic Transmitarray Antenna with linear Polarization in X band: Unit Cell Design

-A unit cell consisting of three identical layers of square ring elements and circular patch elements is employed, as seen in Fig.\ref{fig:salehic} and Fig.\ref{fig:salehid}.
-Variable radius length R (0.1 mm to 2.9 mm) with periodicity P=$0.26\lambda_0$=6.6 mm, and square ring width W=0.2 mm are considered.
-The elements are printed on a dielectric layer made by Rogers 4003C with thickness T= 0.508 mm and relative permittivity $(\epsilon_r=3.55)$.
-The air gap height between every two layers equals H=$0.24\lambda_0$=6 mm.
-The equivalent circuit of every layer is shown in Fig.\ref{fig:salehie}.
-The circular patch (shunt capacitor) creates a low-pass response while the square ring (shunt inductor) creates a high-pass response.
-These two elements create a band-pass response.
-The resistor represents losses due to the substrate thickness.
-The cell is simulated under the periodic boundary conditions using the CST Microwave Studio frequency-domain solver at 12 GHz.
-Simulation results are presented in Fig.\ref{fig:salehif} up to Fig.\ref{fig:salehii}.
-According to Fig.\ref{fig:salehif}, for the normal incident angle, transmission magnitudes better than -1 dB are obtained by varying the radius length from 0.1 mm to 2.85 mm while, for the incident angle of $\theta=30$, this criterion is achieved by varying radius length from 1.5 mm to 2.9 mm.
-As seen in Fig.\ref{fig:salehig}, the unit cell provides $(232^0)$ phase shifts when it is illuminated under the normal incident angle while it allows for $(242^0)$ phase shifts when it is illuminated under the incident angle of$(\theta=30^0)$.
-The transmission susceptance and resistance values are presented in Fig.\ref{fig:salehih} and Fig.\ref{fig:salehii}, respectively, for incident angles of $\theta=0^0$ and $\theta=30^0$.
+The transmission susceptance and resistance values are presented in Fig.\ref{fig:fig7(c)} and Fig.\ref{fig:fig7(d)}, respectively, for incident angles of $\theta=0^\circ$ and $\theta=30^\circ$.
 According to the figures, the susceptance curves have resonance points where the resistance values increase or decrease sharply, indicating some losses.
-Therefore, it is necessary to eliminate the resonance points from the available admittance range, as seen in Fig.\ref{fig:salehij}.
-Moreover, Fig.\ref{fig:salehif} up to Fig.\ref{fig:salehii} show that transmission coefficients change considerably by varying the incident angle.
+Therefore, it is necessary to eliminate the resonance points from the available admittance range, as seen in Fig.\ref{fig:fig8}.
+Furthermore, Fig.\ref{fig:fig7(a)} up to Fig.\ref{fig:fig7(d)} show that transmission coefficients change considerably by varying the incident angle.
 These discrepancies increase the sidelobe and backlobe level of the final antenna.
-Thus, the unit cell is simulated under various incident angles from $0^0$ to $50^0$, with step $5^0$ to avoid the above disadvantages.
+Thus, the unit cell is simulated under various incident angles from $0^\circ$ to $50^\circ$, with step $5^\circ$ to avoid the above disadvantages.
 It is worthwhile to mention that $|S_{12}|$ better than -1 dB is set as a criterion for all incident angles to avoid high backlobe level.
+Eq.(11) expresses the relation between $S_{21}$ and the Z parameters \cite{a13}.
+It is evident that $Z_{21}$ is not the only factor determining the $|S_{21}|$ value, and the sign of the resistance value alone cannot determine whether the power is generated or lost.
+Thus, although the resistance values are negative, the power is lost mainly by generating heat as the $|S_{21}|$ values are less than 0 dB.